Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 While the process of setting up the uTorrent Client app for Windows 10, Windows 8 is not very difficult, it does require you to do a few steps before you can use it.
 I’ll walk you through the entire process of how to set up the uTorrent Client app for Windows 10, Windows 8.

 First of all, ensure that you have the uTorrent desktop program on the computer you want to connect to.
-For the purpose of this tutorial, I used my uTorrent Client app running on my Windows 8, Windows 10 laptop to control the uTorrent desktop program on my Windows 7 home computer.
+For the purpose of this tutorial, I used my uTorrent Client app running on my Windows 8, Windows 10 laptops to control the uTorrent desktop program on my Windows 7 home computer.
 After installing the desktop client on your computer, it is time to move on to your Windows 8, Windows 10 device and purchase and install the uTorrent Client for Windows 10, Windows 8.

 - Open uTorrent and navigate to Options -> Preferences (Shortcut Ctrl+P)